evild3ad/MemProcFS-Analyzer/README.md

 Check if NuGet is available in the package providers by running the following command:
 `Get-PackageProvider -ListAvailable`
 If NuGet is not installed on your system yet, you have to install it.
 `Install-PackageProvider -Name NuGet -Force`

+8. Make sure touncomment/disable the functions you want to play with (by default, Elasticsearch and ELKImport are disabled).
+Check out the "Main" in the bottom of the script.

-8. Done! :smiley:
+9. Done! :smiley:

 Notes:
 - Turn off your antivirus protection temporarily or better exclude your MemProcFS-Analyzer directory from scanning.